Tree Streets Neighborhood Project

 REAL DECISIONS over

-There are several ways you can share your project ideas!
+There are several ways you can vote for your favorite project ideas!

-- You can click one of these links to share your idea through an on-line form:
+- You can click one of these buttons to vote online:

 Location: Nashua PAL - 52 Ash Street

-- You can share your idea by filling out a comment card at these locations - just look for the "Your Voice, Your Choice" Suggestion Box!
+- You can fill out a paper ballot at one of these locations - just look for the "Your Voice, Your Choice" Ballot Box!

 Mayor Jim Donchess has initiated a project to engage the residents of the Tree Streets in directing an investment of $25,000 to improve the neighborhood.
 This effort will be based on a concept known as Participatory Budgeting in which community members directly influence how to spend part of a public budget.
 It empowers residents by giving them real power to make real decision over real money in order to make their neighborhood a better place to live.